 Cambridge, Massachusetts, USA

-The V200 and V210 eVTOL aircraft is the work Felipe Varon who is a graduate of MIT Professional Education’s Professional Certificate Program in Innovation and Technology The company is not developing air vehicles, the V200 and V210 are eVTOL conceptual designs to acquire the know how on eVTOL performance, vertiport requirements, airspace integration architecture and human machine interface for the operators.
+The V200 and V210 eVTOL aircraft is the work of Felipe Varon, a graduate of MIT Professional Education’s Professional Certificate Program in Innovation and Technology The company is not developing air vehicles: the V200 and V210 are eVTOL conceptual designs to acquire information on eVTOL performance, vertiport requirements, airspace integration architecture and human machine interface for the operators.
 The company is working with eVTOL manufacturing companies to provide them with their eVTOL fleets.